Cerelog-ESP-EEG/ESP-EEG/README.md

 (Note: Test script to view plot and aquire data -> ( Shared_brainflow-cerelog/python_package/cerelog_tests/filtered_plot.py ) from in above repo.
 Must download full Brainflow instance to use

+# Firmware

+View firmware folder for firmware and modification instructions

 # Important Notice
 This product is intended for research, engineering, and educational purposes only.
 It is not a medical device and has not been evaluated by the FDA.
 The product is not UL or FCC certified.